tnakajo42/so_long/README.md

 $ make
 ```

 There are several maps in `./map` folder.
-Try one of them.
+Try one of them. \n
 for example:

 ```shell